Socratesdev/schoolnotes/mechatronics systems.md

 *Importnace of system simulaiton before building*
 1. **Cost reduction** - Help identify design flaws early.
 2. **Performance prediction** - Allows testing under various conditions to optimise system behavior.

+*Define :*
+*Feedback control system* - system that uses sensor outputs to adjust imputs to maintain a desired behavior *Singal conditioning* - Prosessing of sensor signals to make it suitable for input to a controller.
+*Simulation*- Virtual modelling of a system to analyze performance without building tthe physical system.

+*Categories of electrical actuation systems*
+1. Electromagnetic actuators - solenoids
+2. Electric motors
+3. Piezoelectric actuators.

+### **d) Terms in control and instrumentation** [5 marks]

+**i.
+Linearity**
+The output is directly proportional to the input across the operating range.

+**ii.
+Accuracy**
+The closeness of the measured value to the true value.

+**iii.
+Sensitivity**
+The degree to which the system responds to small changes in input.

+**iv.
+Repeatability**
+Ability of a system to produce the same output under identical conditions repeatedly.

+**v.
+Resolution**
+The smallest detectable change in input that can produce a measurable change in output.